 - Promote paint adhesion

 Many companies use a chromium conversion solution.
 The use of hexavalent chromium has been shown to be a very effective anchor for paint.
 Alternatives must however be identified since these products will be banned from marketing in 2024 according to REACh regulations.
-For further information, you can read this article.
-There are alternative solutions on the market, such as SOCOSURF TCS / SOCOSURF PACS, which has demonstrated very good performance in the field of corrosion resistance and pre-painting treatment (read article).
+For further information.
+There are alternative solutions on the market, such as SOCOSURF TCS / SOCOSURF PACS, which has demonstrated very good performance in the field of corrosion resistance and pre-painting treatment.

 Aluminum conversion process without hexavalent chromium